Bangladeshi Diet Plan for Weight Loss: 7-Day Meal Plan Using Local Foods

 Tips for Eating Out or at Functions

-- Eat a small snack before going — peanuts, a banana, or milk before attending keeps you from arriving ravenously hungry.
+- Eat a small snack before going — peanuts, a banana, or milk before attending prevents arriving ravenously hungry.

 - Fill your plate strategically — vegetables and dal first, then protein, then rice last.